nic-barbara/R2DN/README.md

 Robust neural models are included in the `robustnn/` directory.
 Scripts used to generate the results in the paper are in the `examples/` directory.

-## Installation
+## Installation and Usage

-Create a [virtual python environment](https://docs.python.org/3/library/venv.html).
-Activate the virtual environment and install all dependencies in `requirements.txt` with

-    python -m pip install -r requirements.txt
-    pip install -e .

-The second line installs the local package `robustnn` itself.
-The `requirements.txt` file was generated with [`pipreqs`](https://github.com/bndr/pipreqs).
-If you want to run JAX on an NVIDIA GPU, you'll also need to do the following:
+To install the required dependencies and run the code, open a terminal in the root directory of this repository and enter the following commands.

+    ./install.sh
+    ./run.sh

+This will create a Python virtual environment and run all the experiments, process the results, and reproduce the figures from the paper.

+Requirements were generated with [`pipreqs`](https://github.com/bndr/pipreqs).
+The `install.sh` script assumes the user is running JAX on an NVIDIA GPU with CUDA 12.
+If no GPU is available, simply remove the line

     pip install -U "jax[cuda12_pip]"

-## Reproducing the Results

-Simply run the `run.sh` script in the root directory of this repository to run all the experiments, process the results, and reproduce the figures from the paper.

-    ./run.sh
+from the `install.sh` script.
+If you have a GPU that is not running CUDA, edit the installation command accordingly.